 Frequently Asked Questions

-We want kindergarten to be as smooth and as easy as possible so we have listed our most often asked questions from parents.
+We want the entry into kindergarten to be as smooth and as easy as possible for both children and families so we have listed the most often asked questions from parents.

 4 Year Old Programs

 Your child must turn four before April 30th April in the year they are to attend kindergarten.
 Children are able to access one year of funded four-year-old kindergarten, however a second year is available upon determined eligibility by teaching staff where areas of delay are evidenced.